Explore the culture and history of Dublin.

 EPIC The Irish Emigration Museum, located in Dublin’s Docklands, covers the history of the Irish diaspora and emigration to other countries.
 It voted as “Europe’s Leading Tourist Attraction” at the 2019 and 2020 World Travel Awards.
-Visitors hear the stories of Ireland’s 10 million immigrants and learn how they shaped today’s world.
-This interactive museum will show how Irish people have influenced global literature, infrastructure, music and other areas of life.
-Epic offers genealogy services within the museum.
+Visitors hear the stories of Ireland’s 10 million emigrants and learn how they shaped today’s world.
+This interactive museum shows how Irish people have influenced global literature, infrastructure, music and other areas of life.
+Epic also offers genealogy services within the museum.

 The Abbey Theatre’s cutting-edge shows often tackle controversial subjects, which is unusual for a national state theatre.
 The theatre was opened in 1904 by WB Yeats and Lady Gregory with the manifesto “to bring upon the stage the deeper emotions of Ireland”.
 Abbey productions triggered riots in 1907 and 1926.
 Gain an exclusive insight into the history and behind-the-scenes work of Ireland’s national theatre on the guided backstage tours.

 Access areas rarely seen by the public as the knowledgeable tour guides lead you through the many aspects that come together to make Ireland’s national theatre, exploring the fascinating challenges of each new production.